Sexual Violence

 Unwanted Sexual Advances:

-Unwanted Sexual Advance are hard to categorize for some folks, but its important to us to acknowlegde that once your lack of consent has been communicated, there is nothing that should compel a person to continue to seek sexual advances with you.
-While we believe consent should be the forfront of all sexual advances, we know that is not always the case.
-Make if you ever ecounter something like this that you notify the other people around you of the consistent harrassment.
+Unwanted Sexual Advance are hard to categorize for some folks, but its important to us to acknowledge that once your lack of consent has been communicated, there is nothing that should compel a person to continue to seek sexual advances with you.
+While we believe consent should be the forefront of all sexual advances, we know that is not always the case.
+Make if you ever encounter something like this that you notify the other people around you of the consistent harassment.

 If you are at work notify your Human Resources Department or other trustable managers; and decide if you would be willing to return to your job in-person until it is properly handled.